Polaris Project

 Polaris Inspirations (3 credits)

 This course uses case studies and lectures to introduce students to a broad variety of possible Polaris projects and to the basic methods employed in the UATX Academic Centers.
-Invited speakers will lecture about their own Polaris-style projects (e.g., starting a business, founding a newspaper) and students will read case studies associated with these lectures.
+Invited speakers lecture about their own Polaris-style projects (e.g., starting a business, founding a newspaper) and students read case studies associated with these lectures.
 Student deliverables include lecture/case study reviews and journals.

 pol 2110